openpnp/openpnp/Scripting.md

 To run a script simply click it's name from the menu.

+Scripts can also be run as part of the machine's motion by using a special type of actuator called a **ScriptActuator**.
+For more detail on this feature see here [ScriptActuators](https://github.com/openpnp/openpnp/wiki/Script-Actuators)

 The Scripts menu also includes a Refresh Scripts item that will manually update the menu and a Open Scripts Directory item that will open the scripts directory using your computer's file manager.

 ## Ignoring Directories